jiehanzheng/blask-yiou/README.md

 # blask-yiou
-WordPress child theme for Blask (modified for a friend)
+WordPress child theme for Blask with the following modifications:

+* On posts page, show only the title of the posts